The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Let's get started** -

--   HashiCorp Vault allows organization to secretly store secrets like tokens, passwords, certificates, along with access management for protecting secrets.
+-   HashiCorp Vault allows organizations to secretly store secrets like tokens, passwords,  and certificates, along with access management for protecting secrets.
 -   One of the common challenges nowadays in an organization is "Secrets Management".
 -   Secrets can include database passwords, AWS access/secret keys, API tokens, encryption keys, and others.